Catoosa County change order shaves $63,000 off annual resurfacing project

 Catoosa County officials have approved a contract change order that will knock nearly $64,000 off the total cost of its annual resurfacing project.

-During the year’s final Board of Commissioner’s meeting on Dec.
+During 2019's final Board of Commissioner’s meeting on Dec.
 17, Catoosa County Public Works Projects Inspector Jeremy Bryson presented the change order to commissioners and explained that some an adjustment on materials created the savings.

 Each year, the LMIG funds are awarded by the Georgia Department of Transportation (GDOT), with the local government or municipality responsible for at least a 30-percent match of the grant funds.